TimEricsen/cinema_project/README.md

 3. Аfter all the steps, you can run the command ```docker-compose up -d --build``` and use this application.

  Application will be available at ```localhost:8000```

+##After a successful payment, a QR key will be generated and sent to your e-mail, which will be a ticket for the session.

 ## Test data will be automatically migrated.